linode/docs/docs/style-guide.md

 #### Cautions

-Should any step in your guide cause any major issues with the user's Linode or computer, a caution note regarding the issue should be included.
+If any step in your guide can cause any major issues with the user's Linode or computer, a caution note regarding the issue should be included.

 For example: